-Our analysis of the temporal structure of canonical general relativity and its various interpretations has rested upon the need to respect the fundamentally dual role of the Hamiltonian constraints that occur within the theory.
+Our analysis of the temporal structure of canonical general relativity under various timeless interpretations has rested upon the need to respect the fundamentally dual role of the Hamiltonian constraints that occur within the theory.
 Any approach towards the formal structure of the theory must take into account the role of these constrains in generating dynamics, in the context of phase space, and of generating unphysical symmetry transformations, in the context of a hypersurface embedded within a solution.
-It is in this respect that the first of our three denials of time was found to be acutely deficient, and it is because of this deficiency that the position of reductive temporal relationalism can only be found to be dynamically trivialising.
-It is also due to a failure to respect the the duality of roles played by the Hamiltonian constraints that our second denial was hampered by the problem of indeterminism, and, according to our analysis, it is only by removing the symmetry generating side of the Hamiltonian constraints and fixing a foliation that the second denial can remain consistent.
+It is in this respect that the first of our three denials of time was found to be deficient, and it is because of this deficiency that the position of reductive temporal relationalism can only be found to be dynamically trivialising.
+It is also due to a failure to respect the duality of roles played by the Hamiltonian constraints that our second denial was hampered by the problem of indeterminism, and, according to our analysis, it is only by removing the symmetry generating side of the Hamiltonian constraints and fixing a foliation that the second denial can remain consistent.
 The third and final denial of time is the starkest, and most subtle.
-Through implementation of the complete observables scheme within canonical general relativity we are led inevitably towards disavowing change and therefore time, and yet it seems that we may also maintain the conception of the world is terms of some aspect of the four dimensionality of a spacetime approach.
+Through implementation of the complete observables scheme within canonical general relativity we are lead inevitably towards disavowing change and therefore in a fundamental sense time, and yet it seems that we may also maintain the conception of the world is terms of some aspect of the four dimensionality of a spacetime approach.

-Between the two interpretations of canonical general relativity that are allied to the application of Rovelli-Dittirch-Thiemann scheme and the scale invariant implementation of Machian temporal relationalism there are clearly key formal and philosophical differences.
+Between the two interpretations of canonical general relativity that are allied to the application of the complete observables scheme and the scale invariant implementation of Machian temporal relationalism there are clearly key formal and philosophical differences.
 However, the choice between these approaches, and therefore their resulting interpretations, is as yet in want of a strong technical or empirical basis.
-What would seem the best candidate for a criterion to break this interpretational underdetermination must be the prospect that each provides for a canonical quantisation of general relativity.
-Thus, the last word in the interpretation of the temporal structure of canonical general relativity will probably in the end come from within a solution to the infamous challenge of constructing a quantum theory of gravity.
-Given our current state of ignorance, it perhaps best behoves us to accept; upon that which we cannot as yet sensibly speak of, we should remain silent.
+What might seem to be the best candidate for a criterion to motivate a choice between the two competing interpretations is the prospect that each provides for a canonical quantization of general relativity.
+Thus, the last word in the interpretation of the temporal structure of canonical general relativity may, in the end, be expected to come from within a solution to the infamous challenge of constructing a quantum theory of gravity.